veracode/Veracode-Community-Projects/README.md

 - [Veracode BCA Builder](https://github.com/brian1917/veracode-bca-builder) ([Brian1917](https://github.com/brian1917/)) - Shell script to generate the BCA package to scan an iOS app.

+- [Veracode Offboard](https://github.com/tjarrettveracode/veracode-offboard) ([Tjarrettveracode](https://github.com/tjarrettveracode)) - Deactivates a provided list of users on the Veracode Platform.

+- [Veracode PDF Reports](https://github.com/jphillips-vc/veracode-pdf-reports) ([Jphillips-vc](https://github.com/jphillips-vc)) - Pulls latest PDF reports from Veracode for recent Static and Dynamic scans.

+- [Veracode Policy Examples](https://github.com/tjarrettveracode/veracode-policy-examples) ([Tjarrettveracode](https://github.com/tjarrettveracode)) - A collection of example application security "policies as code" that can be added to your Veracode organization account.

 - [Veracode Sandbox Mitigated Unique Findings](https://github.com/ctcampbell/veracode-sandbox-mitigated-unique-findings) ([Ctcampbell](https://github.com/ctcampbell)) - This script will pull all open findings across all sandboxes for all applications and calculate which mitigated (proposed, accepted, or rejected) findings only exist in a single sandbox, and therefore may be deleted when the sandbox is deleted.

+- [Veracode Scan Counts](https://github.com/tjarrettveracode/veracode-scan-counts) ([Tjarrettveracode](https://github.com/tjarrettveracode)) - Identify Veracode application profiles with one or more static scans in an incomplete state.

 - [Veracode User Bulk Role Assign](https://github.com/tjarrettveracode/veracode-user-bulk-role-assign) ([Tjarrettveracode](https://github.com/tjarrettveracode/)) - Uses the Veracode Identity API to add roles (Security Labs User, Greenlight IDE User, or eLearning) to existing users.